 In our first issue of the year, I wrote that the 2015 Miss Jetset competition was something of a “phenomenon.”
 That may have been true, but it left me in somewhat of a bind when describing this year’s competition.
 How do I adequately characterize the scope of 2016’s contest?
-Well for starters, the nearly 10,000 women who entered had a combined social media reach of over a billion people.
+Well for starters, the more than 12,000 women who entered had a combined social media reach of over a billion people.
 And through the massive global competition, Jetset was able to raise and donate over a quarter million dollars to the Andrew McDonough B+ Foundation which provides financial and emotional support to families of children with cancer nationwide.
 To state it plainly, Jetset could not be more proud of this unbelievable competition which empowered women across the globe of all shapes, sizes, and colors, while at the same time raising money for a tremendous cause.

 We also couldn’t be more proud of the new Miss Jetset, Laura Lydall.
 Already a celebrity in her native Australia — where she has frequently appeared on television and on the cover of magazines such as Maxim — Lydall is truly a star on the rise.
 And as a seasoned traveler who has already traversed the globe several times and knows the affluent lifestyle well (she does drive a Ferrari, after all), we couldn’t think of a more perfect ambassador for our brand for the next year.
 As is now customary, we flew Lydall out on a private jet to our hometown of Scottsdale, AZ for her inaugural photo shoot for the magazine.
 (Her few days here were eventful to say the least, as we also flew her down to Inde Motorsports to be amongst the first to partake in an incredible new track experience Jetset is doing with Ion Jets.)